 The mechanism for constitutive JAK2 activation in the chronic myeloproliferative disorders is an acquired point mutation in the autoinhibitory JH2 domain of the JAK2 gene, replacing valine with phenylalanine (V617F).
 JAK2 is located on the short arm of chromosome 9 and loss of heterozygosity for 9p is a common cytogenetic lesion in PV, leading to homozygosity for the JAK2 V617F mutation; in some patients, there is also reduplication of chromosome 9.
 In PV, approximately 90% of patients express the JAK2 V617F mutation, of which approximately 35% are homozygous for it.
 Approximately 5% have a JAK2 exon 12 activating mutation.
 No clinical differences have been identified between heterozygotes and those homozygous for JAK2 V617F, nor are there any clinical differences between PV patients expressing JAK2 V617F and those who do not.
 Thus, although the JAK2 V617F mutation provides an explanation for the hematopoietic growth factor independence of PV hematopoietic cells in vitro, their apoptosis resistance and their uncontrolled growth in vivo, the absence of the mutation in some patients with classical PV, and its expression in PMF and essential thrombocytosis patients strongly suggest that other as yet unidentified molecular lesions are involved in the pathogenesis of these disorders.

 PV is extremely variable in its presenting manifestations as well as its clinical features, which also change over the course of the disorder.
 Because its onset can be insidious, an abnormal blood count is often the first sign of the disease.
-In approximately 40% of patients, there will be an increase in red ...
+In approximately 40% of patients, there will be ...